 White-labeling and customization

 This is one of the most widespread requirements for learning management system software.
 Consider whether you want to design the learning portal in a way that represents your corporate style.
-In some LMSs, you can only change the color scheme and upload the company logo.
+In some LMSs, you can only change color schemes and upload the company logo.
 Others let you completely redesign the interface so it blends seamlessly with the company’s brand standards and corporate websites.
 Some systems even allow you to move the platform to your own domain and change the interface of the mobile app.
 However, most vendors charge an additional fee for that option.

 You can also modify the interface of some LMSs with the help of widgets and page templates.
 For example, trainees will see only training programs that have been assigned to them and a calendar with upcoming events; trainers will see a list of users and their academic performance; and administrators will see additional configuration and tracking tools.